lywgit/lywgit.github.io/_posts/notes/2017-03-17-jekyll-customize-navigation-bar.md

 ---
-layout: page
+layout: post
-title: Customize Navigation Bar
+title: Customizing Navigation Bar
 categories: notes
 tags: jekyll
 ---

-## Customizing navigation bar
+## Adding a new category

 As explained in the [theme-setup](https://mmistakes.github.io/so-simple-theme/theme-setup/) page of so-simple-theme, one can edit `_data/navigation.yml` to add links to your top navigation bar.